 Therefore, it is important to have a strategic technology partner to help organizations navigate and transform through a strategy-led-approach in their cloud journey.

-HCL Cloud Smart for the high-tech industry
+HCLTech Cloud Smart for the high-tech industry

 Cloud Smart is the new way of doing IT, engineering, creating and delivering smarter software products, along with building ecosystems and democratizing technologies for innovation.
-HCL Cloud Smart is a forward-facing cloud strategy governed by business objectives.
+HCLTech Cloud Smart is a forward-facing cloud strategy governed by business objectives.